 - Olive oil, for drizzling

-- Basil-Cashew Cheese: Soak the cashews in a bowl of water for 30 minutes.
+- Basil-Cashew Cheese: Soak the cashews in a bowl of boiling water for 30 minutes.
 Drain and rinse well.
-Add all the ingredients to a food processor or blender and process/blend until smooth.
+Add the remaining basil cashew cheese ingredients to a food processor or blender and process/blend until smooth.

 - Tomato Sauce: Heat oil in a medium skillet.
 Add diced onions and cook for 3-4 minutes, until onions are softened.
-Add garlic and cook for 30 minutes, stirring frequently, until fragrant.
-Next, add the crushed tomatoes, and basil leaves.
+Add garlic and cook for 30 2 minutes, stirring frequently, until fragrant.
+Next, add the crushed tomatoes, basil and oregano.
 Season with red pepper flakes, sea salt and pepper.
 Bring the sauce to a boil and then simmer on medium low for 10 minutes.

 - Zucchini Lasagna: Preheat the griddle to medium/high.
-Slice each zucchini into ?-inch thick slices. lightly coat with olive oil and season them with garlic salt and cook each side for 3 minutes.
+Slice each zucchini into 1/2-inch thick slices. lightly coat with olive oil and season salt and pepper and cook each side for 3 minutes.
+Set aside.

-- Spread a 1/2 cup sauce on the bottom of a casserole dish.
+- Spread a 1/2 cup red sauce on the bottom of a casserole dish.
 Lay 4-5 zucchini slices side-by-side on the bottom of the dish.
 If you're slices aren't long enough for the entire casserole you can add another vertical row or place some slices horizontally to fill the space.
-Top the slices with ½ cup sauce and ¼ cup cashew cheese, then a little bit of spinach.
+Top the slices with ½ cup red sauce and ¼ cup cashew cheese.
 Repeat with the remaining ingredients, ending with a final layer of zucchinis and a little red sauce.
 You can top with vegan parmesan if you like.

-- Bake on 350, covered, for 15 minutes and then bake, uncovered for 20-25 minutes or until the top of the lasagna is golden brown.
+- Bake on 350, covered, for 15 minutes and then bake, uncovered for 15 minutes.
 Let the lasagna sit for 15 minutes before cutting and serving.
-Garnish with more fresh basil and a drizzle of olive oil.
+Garnish with more fresh basil and vegan parmesan.